 Defensive Slide Lines

+Best for ages 9 and up.
 Players line up on the baseline in a defensive stance: knees bent, chest up, hands active at shoulder height.
-Coach signals direction by pointing left or right.
-Players slide laterally without crossing their feet.
-Go for 30 to 45 seconds at a time.
-Builds lower body strength, lateral quickness, and the muscle memory of a real defensive stance.
-Foundational for ages 9 and up.
+The coach points left or right and players slide laterally without crossing their feet.
+Go 30 to 45 seconds at a time.

 Shell Drill

-Four offensive players around the perimeter, four defenders in a help-side shell formation.
-The offense passes the ball around the perimeter while defenders shift positions: the defender guarding the ball applies pressure, the two one-pass-away defenders play denial, and the opposite-side defender drops into help position.
+Best for ages 10 and up.
+Four offensive players around the perimeter, four defenders in a help-side shell.
+The offense passes the ball around while the ball defender pressures, the two one-pass-away defenders deny, and the opposite-side defender drops into help.
 No shots allowed.
-This teaches rotations, communication, and help-side concepts without the chaos of live scoring.
-Use it for ages 10 and up.

 When to Introduce Zone Defense